robog-two/robog-net-portfolio/src/blog/i-wrote-a-fan-controller.md

 </p>

-This means that fans are actually better controlled with discrete states than with a complex curve, as most fans will only achieve a handful of specific speeds, and this reduces the complexity of the program controlling them to a simple state machine.
+This means that fans are actually better controlled with discrete states than with a complex curve, since most fans will only achieve a handful of specific speeds, and this reduces the complexity of the program controlling them to a simple state machine.
 This means that the fan controller can be more reliable (very important if it's running on a pricey server) and more understandable